-Carbon-based materials and nanostructured materials have huge number of applications.13,79,82,83,126,127 The numerous applications were presented in the books,126-129 which provides also further information on bioceramics specifically for medical applications.127-129 New materials for sensors were also reviewed.
+Carbon-based materials and nanostructured materials have huge number of applications.^{13,79,82,83,126,127} The numerous applications were presented in the books,^{126,127,128,129} which provides also further information on bioceramics specifically for medical applications.^{127,128,129} New materials for sensors were also reviewed.
 Nanostructured materials and coatings for biomedical and sensor applications contribute to the dissemination of state-of-the-art knowledge about the application of nanostructured materials and coatings in biotechnology and medicine, as well as that of sensors for the chemical and biomedical industries.
-The research presented in the books127-129 addresses the fundamental scientific problems that must be resolved in order to take advantage of the nanoscale approach to creating new materials.
+The research presented in the books^{127,128,129} addresses the fundamental scientific problems that must be resolved in order to take advantage of the nanoscale approach to creating new materials.

-There are various applications of nanoscale carbon-based materials in heavy metal sensing and detection.
-These materials, including single-walled carbon nanotubes, multi-walled carbon nanotubes and carbon nanofibers among others, have unique and tunable properties enabling applications in various fields spanning from health, electronics and the environment sector.
-Specifically, there are the unique properties of these materials that enable their applications in the sorption and preconcentration of heavy metal ions prior to detection by spectroscopic, chromatographic and electrochemical techniques.
+There are various applications of nanoscale carbon-based materials in heavy metal sensing and detection.130 These materials, including single-walled carbon nanotubes, multi-walled carbon nanotubes and carbon nanofibers among others, have unique and tunable properties enabling applications in various fields spanning from health, electronics and the environment sector.
+Specifically, there are the unique properties of these materials that enable their applications in the sorption and preconcentration of heavy metals ions prior to detection by spectroscopic, chromatographic and electrochemical techniques.
 Their unique distinct properties enable them to be used as novel electrode materials in sensing and detection.
-The fabrication and modification of these electrodes is a very fine skill.
+The fabrication and modification of these electrodes is very fine skill.
 Their applications in various electrochemical techniques such as voltammetric stripping analysis, potentiometric stripping analysis, field effect transistor-based devices and electrical impedance are numerous.

-4. Carbon-Based Structures and Magnetism
+5 Carbon-Based Structures and Magnetism

-Magnetic properties of carbon-based nanostructures have attracted a lot of recent interest.
+Magnetic properties of carbone-based nanostructures have attracted a lot of recent interest.
 The permanent magnetic properties of materials such as iron, nickel, cobalt, gadolinium stem from an intrinsic mechanism of the quantum origin called ferromagnetism.
-Conventional wisdom has it that carbon (containing only s- and p-electrons) does not have a spontaneous magnetic moment in any of its allotropes.
-The possibility of ferromagnetism at room temperature in carbon-based materials as, e.g., doped graphite, synthetic fullerene $C{60}$ , graphene and carbon composites has recently gained a lot of attention of the experimentalists and theoreticians.52,53,131-149 The understanding and control of the magnetic properties of carbon-based materials is of fundamental relevance in their possible applications in nano and biosciences.
+Conventional wisdom has it that carbon (containing only s and p electrons) does not have a spontaneous magnetic moment in any of its allotropes.
+The possibility of ferromagnetism at room temperature in carbon-based materials as, e.g., doped graphite, synthetic fullerene C{60} , graphene and carbon composites has recently gained a lot of attention of the experimentalists and theoreticians.^{52,53,131,132,133,134,135,136,137,138,139,140,141,142,143,144,145,146,147,148,149} The understanding and control of the magnetic properties of carbon-based materials is of fundamental relevance in their possible applications in nano- and biosciences.

-Graphite has been known as a typical diamagnetic material.
-As such it can be levitated in the strong magnetic field.
+Graphite^{150,151} has been known as a typical diamagnetic material.2 As such it can be levitated in the strong magnetic field.
 In addition magnetically levitating graphite can be moved with laser and a laser moves the disk in the direction of the light beam.
-This effect was demonstrated by Kobayashi and Abe.
-They showed that the magnetically levitating pyrolytic graphite can be moved in the arbitrary place by simple photoirradiation.
+This effect was demonstrated by Kobayashi and Abe.152 They showed that the magnetically levitating pyrolytic graphite can be moved in the arbitrary place by simple photoirradiation.
 It is notable that the optical motion control system described in their paper requires only NdFeB permanent magnets and light source.
 The optical movement was driven by photothermally induced changes in the magnetic susceptibility of the graphite.
 Moreover, they demonstrated that light energy can be converted into rotational kinetic energy by means of the photothermal property.
 They found that the levitating graphite disk rotates at over 200 rpm under the sunlight, making it possible to develop a new class of light energy conversion system.